GeoGS3D: Single-view 3D Reconstruction via Geometric-aware Diffusion Model and Gaussian Splatting: Introduction

-Considering these, we propose \textbf{FDGaussian}, a novel two-stage framework for single-image 3D reconstruction composed of a geometric-aware multi-view generation stage and the following accelerated 3D Gaussian reconstruction stage.
-The generation stage aims to synthesize 3D-aware and multi-view consistent high-fidelity images.
-To achieve the goal, 3D features are extracted as geometric condition by decoupling the orthogonal planes while semantic condition is obtained with the CLIP\cite{clip} encoder.
-Together with the input image, both conditions are fed into the diffusion model\cite{stablediffusion}.
-At the reconstruction stage, we introduce epipolar attention to fuse the generated consistent views, which fully exploits the underlying geometric correlation between views, allowing for competitive visual quality enhancement.
-Moreover, to further accelerate the optimization process, we propose a novel metric termed Gaussian Divergent Significance (GDS) to avoid unnecessary operations.
+To address these limitations, we propose \textbf{\methodname}, a novel two-stage framework for single-image 3D reconstruction.
+Our approach consists of a geometric-aware multi-view generation stage, followed by an accelerated 3D reconstruction stage.
+In the generation stage, we aim to synthesize 3D-aware images that maintain multi-view consistency.
+To achieve the goal, 3D features are extracted as geometric conditions by decoupling the orthogonal planes, while the semantic condition is obtained with the CLIP~\citep{clip} encoder.
+These conditions, together with the input image are then fed into the diffusion model~\citep{stablediffusion}.
+In the reconstruction stage, we introduce epipolar attention to fuse the generated views, fully leveraging the geometric correlations between them.
+Furthermore, we accelerate the optimization process by introducing a novel metric, Gaussian Divergent Significance (GDS), to avoid unnecessary operations during 3D Gaussian Splatting.

-Extensive experiments and ablations on Objaverse\cite{objaverse} and GSO\cite{gsodataset} dataset demonstrate that our method is able to generate high-quality 3D objects with multi-view consistency and detailed geometric.
-Furthermore, we show that FDGaussian can seamlessly integrate with text-to-image models in downstream text-to-3D applications.
-Our main contributions can be summarized as following: \begin{itemize} \item We incorporate an orthogonal plane decomposition mechanism with a diffusion model to synthesize multi-view consistent and geometric-aware novel view images. \item In order to take full advantage of the consistent multi-view images, we introduce epipolar attention into the rendering process, allowing for efficient and effective communication between images. \item We derive a novel metric named Gaussian Divergent Significance (GDS) to prune unnecessary split and clone operations during optimization, achieving significant time reduction. \end{itemize}
+Extensive experiments and ablations on Objaverse~\citep{objaverse} and Google Scanned Object~\citep{gsodataset} datasets demonstrate that our method is able to produce high-quality 3D objects with strong multi-view consistency and detailed geometry.
+Our key contributions can be summarized as following: \begin{itemize} \item We incorporate an orthogonal plane decomposition mechanism with a diffusion model to synthesize multi-view consistent and geometric-aware novel view images. \item In order to take full advantage of the consistent multi-view images, we introduce epipolar attention into the optimization process, allowing for efficient and effective communication between images. \item To accelerate the optimization of Gaussian splatting, we derive a novel metric named Gaussian Divergent Significance (GDS) to prune unnecessary split and clone operations during optimization. \end{itemize}